KU Career Connections

 KU Career Connections includes an on-line, searchable database of full-time, part-time, limited term, internship and volunteer position announcements sent to KU.
 Employers from across the country and the world post announcements.

 Students and alumni of the University of Kansas may participate in on-campus recruiting, post resumes to the KU web database and view all job announcements.
-To register, log in to KU Career Connections or download and fill out the registration form (student form (pdf) / alumni form (pdf)) and send it to University Career Center.
+To activate your account, students need to log in to KU Career Connections and complete the activation form.
+Alumni need to complete the online alumni registration form.